confluentinc/ksql/docs/developer-guide/ksqldb-reference/define.md

 All variable values must be enclosed into single-quotes.
 Single-quotes are removed during variable substitution.
 To escape single-quotes, enclose the value with triple-quotes.

 There is no type declaration for a value.

+Use the [SHOW VARIABLES](/developer-guide/ksqldb-reference/show-variables) statement to see all variable definitions.

+Use the [UNDEFINE](/developer-guide/ksqldb-reference/undefine) statement to clear a variable definitions.

 ## Example